farahc123/tech501-bench-udemy-pathways/Project 7/Notes on Project 7.md

 2. **Step 2**:
    1. Create and test an image of my DB EC2
    2. Develop a *run-app-only.sh* script just to run the app on an app EC2 that will be created in below step
-   3. Create and test an image of my app EC2 using the *run-app-only.sh* script
+   3. Create and test an image of my app EC2 using the *run-app-only.sh* script in User Data
-3.
+3. Create a 4-minute video on what I did and what I learnt on this project for a non-technical stakeholder

 ---